-Federated Hermes Adviser Series (the "Trust") was established as a Delaware statutory trust on July 12, 2017 and is registered under the Investment Company Act of 1940, as amended (the "Act"), as an open-end management investment company.
-The Trust consists of 12 portfolios.
-The financial statements included herein are only those of Federated Hermes International Growth Fund (the "Fund"), a diversified portfolio.
+Federated Hermes MDT Series (the "Trust") is registered under the Investment Company Act of 1940, as amended (the "Act"), as an open-end management investment company.
+The Trust consists of five portfolios.
+The financial statements included herein are only those of Federated Hermes MDT Small Cap Core Fund (the "Fund"), a diversified portfolio.
 The financial statements of the other portfolios are presented separately.
 The assets of each portfolio are segregated and a shareholder's interest is limited to the portfolio in which shares are held.
 Each portfolio pays its own expenses.
-The Fund offers two classes of shares: Institutional Shares and Class R6 Shares.
-The Fund's Class A Shares and Class C Shares are effective with the Securities and Exchange Commission (SEC), but are not yet offered for sale.
+The Fund offers four classes of shares: Class A Shares, Class C Shares, Institutional Shares and Class R6 Shares.
 All shares of the Fund have equal rights with respect to voting, except on class-specific matters.
-The investment objective of the Fund is to provide long-term capital appreciation.
+The investment objective of the Fund is long-term capital appreciation.